Mormon Church Drops $35 Million On Printer's Manuscript Of The Book Of Mormon

 “We hold the Book of Mormon to be a sacred text like the Bible,” church historian Steven E. Snow said in a press release.
 “The printer’s manuscript is the earliest surviving copy of about 72 percent of the Book of Mormon text, as only about 28 percent of the earlier dictation copy survived decades of storage in a cornerstone in Nauvoo, Illinois.”

-Snow also said that donors helped provide the funds to buy the manuscript.
+Snow also said that donors provided the funds to buy the manuscript.

 The church purchased the printer’s manuscript from The Community of Christ, a splinter denomination of Mormonism that also considers the Book of Mormon to be a foundational text.
 The Community of Christ purchased a collection that included the printer’s manuscript in 1903 for $2,500.

-Note: CLARIFICATION: This article has been amended to clarify that the purchase of the printer’s manuscript was funded wholly by donors.